Kittaru87/CV/README.md

 #### Makers Academy (January 2020 - May 2020)

-- Test driven development (TDD) using a variety of frameworks, including RSpec, Jasmine and Capybara
-- OOP, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript, jQuery
-- Pair programming, remote project work
+Highly selective 16-week immersive course that emphasises test-driven software development and agile methodologies.
+As a student I was encouraged to take ownership of my learning process, both as an individual and part of a team, producing programs in a variety of languages and frameworks.
+This included:

+- Collaborating and learning through pair programming and peer-driven code reviews
+- Writing clear, simple code by following TDD and OOP design patterns
+- Daily stand-ups, sprint planning and evening retros
+- Project work using GitHub as a version control tool (largely done remotely)
+- Understanding project requirements by creating user stories, domain models and breaking features down into smaller, manageable tasks

 #### 23 Code Street (May 2019 - Aug 2019)

-- 12-week bi-weekly evening Web Development Foundation
+A 12-week bi-weekly Web Development Foundation course.

 - JavaScript, HTML5, CSS3
-- Git and GitHub, Fork
+- Version control via GitHub and Fork
-- Responsive and Accessible development
+- Responsive and accessible development and design principles
-- Project work (including [JavaSpider](https://github.com/Kittaru87/JavaSpider), the first team project I worked on) and pair programming
+- Group work and pair programming

 #### Durham University (2005 to 2008)